ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to configure a Raspberry Pi/index.md

   - Coding
   - Digital Nomad

-summary: Configuration of your Raspberry Pi: Passwordless SSH Access, Wireless Access Point, Backup and Restoring the SD Card
+summary: "Configuration of your Raspberry Pi: Passwordless SSH Access, Wireless Access Point, Backup and Restoring the SD Card"
 ---

 We will secure your Raspberry Pi, create a wireless access point and learn how backup the SD Card of the Raspberry Pi. 🤓